|Health and Nutrition||Early Care and Education||Parenting and Economic Supports|

 NCCP believes that Common Core State Standards should be used in conjunction with guidelines for social emotional learning.

-- Has comprehensive, free-standing standards for social emotional learning at the K-12 level 12
+- State has comprehensive, free-standing standards for social emotional learning at the K-12 level 12

 Data Notes and Sources